nfour/xcomponent/README.md

 ###  5.2. <a name='Asacompositionalroottoolboxforyourproject'></a>As a compositional root toolbox for your project

-I *tentatively* posit the idea that we could encourage a single compositional root for all tools and generic components that are frequently used across a single project.
+I also posit the idea that we should encourage a single compositional root for all tools and generic components that are frequently used across a single project.

 You would re-export your own `X` to use throughout your projects state & components.
 Ideally no-where else, leave that to regular imports & conventions.